Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work. "
+> "The power to make and break habits and learning how to do that is really important."
-> — **Steve Jobs**
+> — **Naval Ravikant**

 ---